ShivangiSinha06/Swasth-Mann-Portal/README.md

 [https://shivangisinha06.github.io/Swasth-Mann-Portal/](https://shivangisinha06.github.io/Swasth-Mann-Portal/)

+## Functionality

+Clicking on the links within the listed resources will trigger a message saying "This is a dummy project.
+The links on this page are not functional.
+This is for demonstration purposes only."

 ## Development Notes

 This project was built to:

-*   Practice HTML and CSS skills.
+*   Practice HTML, CSS, and JavaScript skills.
 *   Explore responsive web design principles.
-*   Demonstrate the creation of a simple resource hub.
+*   Demonstrate the creation of a website with a structured layout.

 ## Future Enhancements (Potential Ideas)

+*   Implementing a database for storing and managing resources.
+*   Developing a user authentication system.
-*   Implement JavaScript-based search functionality.
+*   Adding a fully functional search feature.
-*   Explore dynamic content loading.
-*   Refine the UI/UX design.
+*   Incorporating more advanced UI/UX design principles.
+*   Implementing a system for verifying and updating resource information.